fge/grappa/README.md

 package allows you to write grammars entirely in Java...
 And what is more, it performs really well.
 This package is therefore dedicated to continuing its development.

-Grappa 1.0.x requires Java 6 or later. **Starting with version 1.1.x, Grappa will require Java 7**.
+Grappa 1.0.x requires Java 6 or later.
+No further development other than bug fixes will occur on this version.

 ### And, uh, the name?